 One spouse generally can't remove their partner from their shared health insurance plan until after the divorce is final.
 The primary spouse on your health insurance plan may be able to enter health insurance coverage on their own once the plan expires, however.

 If you and your spouse undergo a legal separation (or a “limited divorce”), the laws will differ based on your state and insurance company.
 Your plan may or may not view this as the same thing as a divorce.
 It's best to talk to your insurance company or attorney for more information.

-Health Insurance In A Divorce Settlement: You can absolutely discuss health insurance in a divorce settlement.
+Health Insurance In A Divorce Settlement: You can absolutely discuss health insurance after a divorce in a divorce settlement.
 As part of the settlement, a spouse may cover premiums for you and your children, through COBRA, their employer's plan or an individual market plan.

 If You're Divorced But Don't Lose Your Health Insurance: If you don't lose your health insurance when legal separation occurs – perhaps because you were the primary insured – then you may not have guaranteed rights to choose a new ACA plan.
 However, you might qualify to choose a new plan simply because someone else left your existing plan, or because your household income changed.

 Can a Judge Order Changes to Your Health Coverage?
 It's possible, but not required, for a court to order one spouse to pay the other's premiums.